rdilweb/privacy/index.md

 ## Telemetry

-The meaning of telemetry as used here is sending statistics to an individual, group, or organization online.
+The meaning of telemetry as used here is sending statistics to a software company online.
 Telemetry is an interesting topic, one which I am not as an expert on, but I will still proceed with discussing as it deserves a mention.

-### On an OS Level
+Here is a list of popular operating systems, and how they handle privacy:

 #### macOS / iOS